exercism/elixir/exercises/practice/raindrops/.approaches/introduction.md

 # Introduction

-## Pattern matching
+## Check every possibility

-The output of the `convert` method depends on three conditions.
+The output of the `convert` method depends on three conditions which can be either true or false.
-We can be very explicit with the solution and match all the possible patterns.
+This gives only eight possibilities and we can check them all.

 ```elixir
 def convert(number) do